siteslave/mydatepicker-th/README.md

   3.2 Reactive forms

+  In this option the value accessor of reactive forms are used.
 [Here](https://github.com/kekeh/mydatepicker/tree/master/sampleapp/sample-date-picker-access-modifier) is an example application.
 It shows how to use the __formControlName__.

   To use reactive forms define the application class as follows:
    ```js